raowaqasakram/proposal-genius-api/README.md

 ## Configuration

-Proposal Genius uses OpenAI's GPT-3 language model to generate proposals and cover letters.
-To use the application, you will need to provide your OpenAI API key and specify which GPT-3 model to use.
+Proposal Genius uses OpenAI's GPT language model to generate proposals and cover letters.
+To use the application, you will need to provide your OpenAI API key and specify which GPT model to use.

 ### OpenAI API Key